iwankgb/rss-gen/README.md

 rss-gen
 =======

 This is just a simple tool that allows to build RSS xml files.
-See [example.yaml](resources/example.yaml) for self explanatory yaml input
+See [example.yaml](resources/example.yaml) for self explanatory yaml input.
+I know that parsing yaml to xml might look silly to some of you but I hate idea of maintaining XML file manually...

+I do use this tools - see [subjective news review](http://critical.today/files/subiektywny.xml) (Polish only as this is not intended for international audience).

 Command line options
 --------------------